Oncolytic AAV: Examples of Oncolytic AAV in Development

 AAV-2-TRAIL: The tumor necrosis factor-related apoptosis-inducing ligand (TRAIL) has been studied when delivered by AAV serotype 2 capsids on human cancer cell lines.
 It was found that the different cell lines had different sensitivities to the AAV-2-TRAIL delivery and enhanced by pre-treatment of the cells with chemotherapy drug cisplatin.
 When mice with tumor xenograft models were injected with AAV-2-TRAIL intratumorally with and without cisplatin, tumor sizes were found to decrease equally significantly with cisplatin and AAV-2-TRAIL.
 The tumor weight decreased even more significantly when cisplatin and AAV-2-TRAIL where combined.

 AAV-2-HSV-TK: Herpes simplex virus type 1 thymidine kinase (HSV-TK) is a common anti-cancer therapy that converts the ganciclovir (GCV) into the toxic GCV-triphosphate within cells expressing the enzyme.
 This induces the cell and bystander toxicity to the neighboring cells.
 When cultured with MCF-7 cancer cells, AAV2 delivery of HSV-TK significantly decreased viability of the cells only when in the presence of GCV.

 AAV-2-sc39TK: sc39TK is a five-codon substitution from HSV-TK where silent mutations have been introduced into the GCV-resistant spliced acceptor and donor sequences.
 The result is a hyperactive version of HSV-TK.
 When combined with GCV, these mutants also result in high levels of cancer cell death in-vitro.
-Furthermore, when injected into mouse xenograft models, tumor size has been show to significantly decrease over a period of 30 days.
+Furthermore, when injected into mouse xenograft models, tumor size has been shown to significantly decrease over a period of 30 days.
 It has also been investigated in combination with AAV-2-mTOR which targets the mammalian target of rapamycin (mTOR), an investigated anti-cancer target.

 Oncolytic AAV Clinical Trials

 AAV-DC-CTL: A clinical trial is currently in Phase I investigation of Oncolytic AAV treatments for stage IV gastric cancer in China.
 In these trials AAV has been used to deliver Carcinoembryonic antigen (CEA).
 CEA is normally produced in the gastric tissue of infants and would be used in these studies to target cancer cells for CEA specific cytotoxic-T-cell lysis.
-In this regard, the virus would be used to make cancer cells be able to recognize by the immune system for destruction.
+In this regard, the virus would be used to make cancer cells be recognized by the immune system for destruction.
 As a result, AAV will target cancer cells and the CEA specific cytotoxic-T-cells will target the cells that AAV infects.